Successful Long-Term Ileostomy Reversal Stories Needed

 Reply to JVM261

 I always thought fiber was strictly for those who were constipated, as in a laxative, and this did not compute (in my brain).
-Why would I take a laxative (Metamucil or psyllium fiber) if I already had liquid output - aren’t laxatives to losen shizzz?
-Reading about many on here with ileostomies who take fiber I decided to try it and WOW V-I-O-L-A (French word for “there you go”) already the fiber has started to solidify my output.
+Why would I take a laxative (Metamucil or psyllium fiber) if I already had liquid output - aren't laxatives to loosen shizzz?
+Reading about many on here with ileostomies who take fiber, I decided to try it and WOW V-I-O-L-A (French word for “there you go”) already the fiber has started to solidify my output.

 I do see you have been through so much and you are obviously a very strong person.
-I can and do understand your current attitude - but please, let time, fact-finding and ostomate comments help you ease your unrest and move forward through the current angst you are going through.
+I can and do understand your current attitude - but please, let time, fact-finding, and ostomate comments help you ease your unrest and move forward through the current angst you are going through.
 In due time, I believe, decisions will become easier and less daunting for you.….jb

 Justbreathe